BLEND360/Blend360OptimizationCoE.github.io/_posts/2021-08-11-optimal_staff_level_job_shop_scheduling.md

   - integer programming
 ---

-One other company operates bases in the US where vehicles depart from and arrive to.
+A company operates bases in the US where vehicles depart from and arrive to.
 Very broadly, the company provides several types of services.
 For their operation, they need to staff the bases with technicians and customer representatives.
 The primary goal is to improve how they staff by aligning it better with the volume of arriving and departing vehicles.
-With this, we're hoping to reduce under- and over-staffed moments, improving customer service and reducing labor costs.
+With this, they are hoping to reduce under- and over-staffed moments, improve customer service and reduce labor costs.

 **Simplified overview.**